 Krakow, Poland – Every month, Kafkadesk brings you the best recipes from Central Europe, straight from the kitchen of our very own Chef Paulina Kotkowska.
 What’s on the menu today?
-Her famous Chlodnik, the Eastern gazpacho…
+Her famous Chłodnik, the Eastern “gazpacho”…

 In Poland, soup is an integral part of the culture.
 You can find it in almost every meal.

-Today, I would like to talk about the perfect summer soup: chłodnik!
-Originally from the Baltic States, it slowly made its way into Polish cuisine.
+Today, we would like to talk about the perfect summer soup: chłodnik!
+Originally from the Baltic states, it slowly made its way into Polish cuisine.
 Chlodnik, its Polish name, comes from chłodno, which means “cool” in Polish.
 It’s a cold soup, an Eastern gazpacho made out of beet – much more popular in Eastern Europe than tomatoes.

 You certainly heard about the traditional beet soup borscht or barszcz, which is very well known in Poland, Ukraine and Russia.
 Chłodnik, on the other hand, is a Polish and chilled variant.

 This classic Polish soup is a mixture of beets, cucumbers and radish with kefir or yogurt.
 Fresh, light, creamy and gently crunchy, the result is a surprisingly refreshing and healthy soup with a splendid pink color!

 You can find various recipes for this soup.
 Here’s my quick and easy-to-prepare version!